Region 6 Plan Revision

 The Northwest Forest Plan was adopted in 1994 with the intent of protecting the critical habitat of the northern spotted owl while maintaining a viable forest products industry in the Pacific Northwest.
 In total, the NWFP amended 26 land use plans, including 19 National Forest and seven Bureau of Land Management (BLM) plans within the range of the northern spotted owl.
 The NWFP established standards and guidelines to meet the intent to pursue an ecosystem management, scientifically supported approach to forest management.
 The goal of this approach was to maintain healthy forest habitat to support native species, watershed health and function, and a sustainable supply of timber and other forest products to help preserve the stability of local and regional economies.
 For more information on NWFP monitoring, visit http://www.reo.gov/monitoring/index.shtml

-The Pacific Northwest (OR, WA) and Pacific Southwest (CA) Regions of the U.S. Forest Service are now beginning a public conversation on the process for revising forest land management plans within the Nothwest Forest Plan amendment area.
+The Pacific Northwest (OR, WA) and Pacific Southwest (CA) Regions of the U.S. Forest Service are continuing a public conversation on the process for revising forest land management plans within the Nothwest Forest Plan amendment area.
+The Forest Service will follow the principles established by the Regional Interagency Executive Committee framework in its plan revision processes.

 Public Listening Sessions